rolling-scopes-school/nodejs-aws-shop-react/README.md

 * `lint`, `prettier` - Runs linting and formatting for all files in `src` folder.

 # AWS CDK Stack

+AWS CDK code is written in Typescript (located at `./cdk`) and compiled using ESBuild: [patched AWS CDK Workshop](https://github.com/hazardsoft/aws-cdk-workshop) is used as a template taking into account that further Lambda functions will be developed as ESM.

 ## NPM scripts